Mordween/musicPyLib/README.md

 ### How to use this lib? :

 You just have to use classic import / from import. <br>
-The syntaxe is just longer.
-For exemple, in order to use SFTP, you can write : <br>
 ````
 import musicPyLib.music as ms